Contact Us Today!

 Years later, when she was deciding on a medical profession, the memory of her childhood optometrist inspired her.
 “It seemed that what he did–fitting patients for the right eyeglasses or contact lenses–made a huge difference in people’s lives,” she explains.
 That’s when I realized optometry was the perfect fit for me.”

-Today Dr. Watts manages the new Optometry and Contact Lens Service, offering eye patients expanded primary care access.
+Today Dr. Watts directs the new Optometry and Contact Lens Service, offering eye patients expanded primary care access.
 “We wanted to reduce the waiting time for patients seeking routine care,” she says from her office at Mass.
 Eye and Ear’s Charles Street location.
 “Another benefit is that now with a single appointment, patients can have their eye exam and their contact lens evaluation or fitting that same day.”

 The Optometry and Contact Lens Service also provides specialized contact lens care for patients with corneal irregularities, including keratoconus and corneal transplants, and for patients with aphakia–the absence of the eye lens, which can result from trauma or, in rare pediatric cases, from the surgical removal of congenital cataracts.
 Moreover, specialized and accessible eye care is available for deaf people through Vision Care for the Deaf, a program founded in 1985.